 “Come off it, Leland.
 It’s a valid question.
 Nobody saw him abducted, he has no cast, and his arm looks fine.
 Where’s the proof?”

 Unconsciously, Christian flexed his left hand.
-His palm itched and the skin on his arm felt flaky where the cast used to be.
+His palm itched and the skin on his arm felt flaky under the cast.
+Or rather where the case used to be.
 Used to be?
 It had been there yesterday.
-When did it come off?
+Where did it go?

 The disconcerted feeling returned.
 He looked at his arm.
 Broken yesterday, fine today.
 There must be some explanation.
 It frightened him that he couldn’t think of one.
 Something had happened yesterday, after Hubert’s arrest, back in the lab.
 But what?
 Why couldn’t he remember?

 “Ch-check the hospital,” he stammered.
 “Or student insurance.”

 Rabel picked up a file on Hayman’s desk and thumbed through it angrily.
 “There’s a bill here from St. Anthony’s, but not a lot of details, and it’s for an outrageous amount.
 Is that your game, Meadows, to extort the university?
 Frame Dr. Wilkins for you own unfortunate scheme, scam us for money while you’re at it, and then pick up where you left off with North Korea once the dust clears?”

 “I—” Christian began without knowing what else he would say.
 The cast was gone; his arm felt strong; the bruises on his hand had disappeared.
 As he stared at it, the light from the fixture above him collected in his skin just as it had in the frost wells of the door.
 And in his palm, there appeared a tongue of fire.
 It was just a flicker, but it was there nonetheless.
 He made a fist to hide it and looked up, panicked.
 Had anyone else seen?

 Apparently not.
 Hayman and Rabel had forgotten him for the moment, intent on arguing a point of order that had probably started before Christian had entered the room.

 “We’re supposed to be debriefing Meadows.
 Not badgering him and making unfounded accusations.”